-Koraku-en Area
+Korakuen Area

 GrassyBridge

-Let’s start at Koshikawa Koraku-en Garden, an oasis right in the middle of Tokyo that’s so serene, it always makes me forget I’m in the middle of the world’s largest city.
-It’s my favorite garden in Tokyo, because it’s like a string of pearls – the path takes you through a series of smaller gardens, each a picturesque view in itself.
-Also, I’m a sucker for bridges and Korakuen has a lot of them!
+Let’s start at Koshikawa Korakuen Garden, an oasis right in the middle of Tokyo that’s so serene, it always makes me forget I’m in the middle of the world’s largest city.
+It’s my favorite garden in Tokyo, because it’s like a string of pearls—the path winds through a series of smaller gardens, each a picturesque view in itself.

 OrangeBridge